7PM - 8PM // Cozby Library and Community Commons

 3PM - 4PM // Cozby Library and Community Commons

 Sign up for the Coppell E-Newsletter

+During the mosquito trapping season, the Environmental Health Department receives notification on Monday's around Noon, regarding the presence of West Nile Virus (WNV) in mosquito traps.
+Spraying will be conducted on Monday and Tuesday between the hours of 9 pm and 5 am in areas where mosquitoes have tested positive for WNV.
 As a precaution, when spraying takes place in your neighborhood residents are recommended to stay indoors.
-Spraying will be conducted between the hours of 9 pm and 5 am.
-American Mosquito Control Association LinkAbout Mosquito TrappingMosquito trapping begins in the spring, and continues until mosquito activity decreases, typically early fall.
+The purpose of spraying is to reduce the infected mosquito population, thus reducing the risk to residents and animals.Frequently Asked QuestionsAbout Mosquito TrappingMosquito trapping begins in the spring, and continues until mosquito activity decreases, typically early fall.
 The trapped mosquitoes are sent to a laboratory where they are tested for the presence of West Nile Virus.
 Spraying activity will begin when notification is received that there is a positive mosquito sample of West Nile Virus.

-Mosquito Virus ComparisonFight the BiteDallas County West Nile Watch Center For Disease Control Travel NoticesCDC Information Poster Mosquito Bite Prevention - Not all mosquitoes are the same.....
+Mosquito Virus ComparisonFight the BiteDallas County West Nile Watch Center For Disease Control Travel NoticesCDC Mosquito Bite Prevention - Not All Mosquitoes are the SameAmerican Mosquito Control Association